-SPD Server contains a new table option called MINMAXVARLIST=.
-The primary purpose of the MIINMAXVARLIST= table option is for use with SPD Server dynamic cluster tables where specific members in the dynamic cluster contain a set or range of values, such as sales data for a given month.
-When an SPD Server SQL subsetting WHERE clause specifies specific months from a range of sales data, the WHERE planner checks the min/ max indexes.
-Based on the min/max index information, the SPD Server WHERE planner includes or eliminates member tables in the dynamic cluster for evaluation.
+SPD Server contains a table option called MINMAXVARLIST=.
+The primary purpose of MIINMAXVARLIST= is for use with SPD Server dynamic cluster tables, where specific members in the dynamic cluster contain a set or range of values, such as sales data for a given month.
+When an SPD Server SQL subsetting WHERE clause specifies specific months from a range of sales data, the WHERE planner checks the MIN and MAX variable list.
+Based on the MIN and MAX list information, the SPD Server WHERE planner includes or eliminates member tables in the dynamic cluster for evaluation.

-Use the MIINMAXVARLIST= table option with either numeric or character-based columns.
-MINMAXVARLIST= uses the list of columns you submit to build an index.
-The MINMAXVARLIST= index contains only the minimum and maximum values for each column.
+Use the MINMAXVARLIST= table option with either numeric or character-based columns.
+MINMAXVARLIST= uses the list of columns you submit to build a variable list.
+The MINMAXVARLIST= list contains only the minimum and maximum values for each column.
 The WHERE clause planner uses the index to filter SQL predicates quickly, and to include or eliminate member tables belonging to the cluster table from the evaluation.